TpRelic/vecsr_win/README.md

 ### iclp_mini_example.pl
 This file contains the code in Section 3.3 of the ICLP 2025 paper used to get the first suggested action.

+## How to Run with AirSim
+AirSim will need to be run as instructed in the [AirSim documentation](https://microsoft.github.io/AirSim/build_windows/).
+Because AirSim is no longer being supported, it is difficult to run on anything other than Windows.
+As s(CASP) can only be run easily on Unix-based machines, we provide an option to run VECSR in a server-client connection, where VECSR can function as a s(CASP) server on a s(CASP)-enabled machine and an AirSim-connected client on a Windows machine using a simple TCP socket.

+To run VECSR as a s(CASP) server, use scasp_server.py, and to run on a machine with AirSim run main_airsim.py.

+### Simulation Video
+A demonstration video is available and linked here: [Video](https://drive.google.com/file/d/1dLcAfDx14L6Kk7PUr7tecDVNdlx4ec46/view?usp=sharing)

 # How to Cite VECSR
 **In Publications:**